bugoio/bugo-wp-export-cli/README.md

 * media - exports the media library (preserved directories)
 * originals - exports only the original media from the media library.

+**Directory**
+This is your target directory.
+A new folder containing the export will be created here.

 ### Example

 ` # wp bugo all ~/Desktop `